 Buccanos Resort is a 20-minute drive from the cruise port.
 A one-way taxi should cost you around USD 15 so make sure you’re not over-charged.

 The Cozumel water off the beach is crystal clear, and the snorkeling is very good.
-The current moves quite slowly offshore so it’s perfect for the novice swimmer.
+The current moves quite slowly offshore so it’s a great place for novice swimmers.

 If you prefer a snorkel guide, the cost is free, but they work for tips.
 They will video and take pictures of you, which they will try to sell you for a hefty price.